khilnani/gists.cli/README.md

 Issues and Roadmap
 ==================

-- Take a look at https://github.com/khilnani/gistcommand/issues to view Issues and Milestones
+- Take a look at https://github.com/khilnani/gistcommand/issues to view Issues and Milestones.